Skip to main content

 2. Create a ReActLoop node:

-• Provide the RNGClient to it
+• Provide the SLAClient to it.

-3. Add the node to the Graph using add_node method of the graph_builder property exposed by the base class
+3. Add the node to the Graph using add_node method of the graph_builder property exposed by the base class.

-4. Connect the nodes: START β†’ GENERATION β†’ END
+4. Connect the nodes: START β†’ SLA_LOOP β†’ END

 • No conditional edges are needed for this simple agent